awesomebrownies/morse-autoincorrect/JOURNAL.md

   }
 }
 ```

-We spent like 30 minutes tuning/adjusting the timing of the button presses to match up to standard Morse Code.
+*3 hours spent*

 ## Day 3

-I woke up and tried to type in SOS.
-However, the timing was insanely fast and I could never get more than two letters in, so I changed the wait time for letter gaps.
-Typing in HACK CLUB gives BACK CLUE!
-WOW!
+While using the translator, we found that the timing was insanely fast, so we adjusted the wait times for some of the events.

-I replaced the TFT display with an OLED screen that uses I2C.
-According to the pinout, I have many options for the I2C bus, so I chose GPIOs 8 and 9.
-I must have still been half asleep while wiring, because I spent a good two hours figuring out why it didn't work (I swapped the SDA and SCL pins).
+The TFT display was replaced with an OLED screen that uses I2C, going from 8 pins -> 4 pins.
+According to the pico pinout, there are many options for the I2C bus, so we chose GPIOs 8 and 9.
+Vinson must have still been half asleep while wiring, because he spent a good two hours figuring out why it didn't work (the SDA and SCL pins were swapped).

 <img width="984" height="898" alt="image" src="https://github.com/user-attachments/assets/0ca63e9e-c596-4a39-b93c-df049d8da1d6" />